“I want to perform their favorite song, but you know they love to sue” – From a Rap Beef Against Drake to a Super Bowl LIX Halftime Performance

 “It’s a cultural divide, imma get it on the floor,” Lamar says.
 “40 acres and a mule, this is bigger than the music.”

-After Lamar says, “They tried to rig the game, but you can’t fake influence,” the moment finally arrived as he starts to perform “Not Like Us,” a song that everyone was debating ahead of the halftime show if whether or not Lamar was going to perform it.
+After Lamar says, “They tried to rig the game, but you can’t fake influence,” the moment finally arrived as he starts to perform “Not Like Us,” a song that everyone was debating ahead of the halftime show, whether or not Lamar was going to perform it.

 You could feel and hear the electric energy from the audience as they rapped along with Lamar.

-One of highlights of the halftime performance that sparked many memes across the internet occured as Lamar looked at the camera and said, “Hey Drake, I hear you like ’em young, you better not ever go to cell block one.”
+One of the highlights of the halftime performance that sparked many memes across the internet occurred as Lamar looked at the camera and said, “Hey Drake, I hear you like ’em young, you better not ever go to cell block one.”

-It didn’t stop there as Lamar and the audience in the stadium said the famous “a minor” lyric.
-Watching that moment at home was mind blowing to me, because exactly a week ago at the Grammy’s, numerous musicians sung along to that lyric as Lamar accepted one of five Grammy’s for “Not Like Us.”
+It didn’t stop there, as Lamar and the audience in the stadium said the famous “a minor” lyric.
+Watching that moment at home was mind-blowing to me, because exactly a week ago at the Grammys, numerous musicians sang along to that lyric as Lamar accepted one of five Grammys for “Not Like Us.”

 However, it doesn’t stop there, as the camera turns to Tennis icon Serena Williams crip-walking as Lamar performs “Not Like Us.”
 Williams was romantically involved with Drake back in 2015.
 Years later, Drake would go on to diss Williams’ current husband, Alexis Ohanian, on his 2022 track “Middle of the Ocean,” calling Ohanian a “groupie.”